 The Problem: Is there no end to the ills of desk jobs?
 We know sitting all day wreaks havoc on our health, causing neck and back pain, decreasing blood flow throughout the body, and even accelerating the aging process.
 Sitting has also been linked to higher blood glucose levels and blood pressure, so the more we sit, the larger our waist circumference becomes.

 Decreased blood flow also means that all your biological processes are slowed down, including digestion.
-When your GI tract is moving at this reduced speed, bloating results.
+When your GI tract is moving at this reduced speed, bloating is almost inevitable.
 “A lot of the people I see are lawyers—they’re literally at their desk for 14 hours in a row, five days a week, and then sitting even more at home,” says Dr. Chutkan.
 “It’s horrible for the gut, because we’re meant to be on the move,” she adds.

 The other problem with sitting is that most people don’t eat less to make up for how few calories they’re expending.
 Indeed, many people graze at work or eat treats and fatty foods to either alleviate their boredom or get through the post-lunch slump.
 (I’ve been there.)
 Thinking still makes us hungry, but it doesn’t burn calories the way movement does.
 So not only are we eating too much compared to how little we’re moving, but our body is processing that food at a glacial rate.

 The Solution: Fortunately, taking frequent breaks throughout the day can mitigate these harms.
-You should be out of your desk for a minimum of 5 minutes every hour.
+You should be out of your desk for a minimum of five minutes every hour.
 Use this time to do some stretches and restore blood flow to your limbs, or to walk a few laps around the office.
 If you need to speak with a coworker, get up and physically meet with them rather than emailing — I’ve seen people who were sitting two feet away from each other exchange emails, all to avoid getting out of their chairs!

 Bonus: If you’re staying hydrated the way I described earlier, you’ll have to go to the bathroom more often, which means more opportunities to get up and stretch your legs!